Conducting a Technical Screening: Checklist and Questions

 • Constantly research and learn new things: FAANG-caliber hires don't stop studying after graduation.
 They keep on researching and studying their industry to remain competitive.

-• Be up to date with industry trends: The best programmers for your team should also be up to speed with the latest IT trends, such as artificial intelligence (AI), machine learning (ML), the cloud, virtual machines, 3D printing, and cryptocurrency.
+• Be up to date with industry trends: The best programmers for your team should also be up to speed with the latest digital acceleration trends, such as artificial intelligence components, machine learning (ML), the cloud, virtual machines, 3D printing, and cryptocurrency.
 Even if their position doesn't require it, candidates should have at least a cursory understanding of these topics.
 Otherwise, they may have a difficult time participating in group discussions.

 • Understand your needs: The last part of this question reveals whether candidates understand the job and its requirements.
 If the stack they want to focus on differs significantly from what you're looking for, move on to the next person.